dair-ai/dair-ai.github.io/_posts/2020-4-6-TL;DR_DistillBERT.md

 ## **Introduction**

 Recent publications within NLP present models with parameter counts that one after another continue to increase, now reaching parameter counts as high as in the tenths of billions ([Google T5 with 11B parameters](https://arxiv.org/abs/1910.10683)) While more parameters might be the key to optimal performance does it prevent model training and serving where the computational budget might be limited.
-The paper summarised in this article, [“DistillBERT, a distilled version of BERT: smaller, faster, cheaper and lighter”](https://arxiv.org/abs/1910.01108) address’ this issue through a method called Knowledge Distillation.
+The paper summarised in this article, [“DistilBERT, a distilled version of BERT: smaller, faster, cheaper and lighter”](https://arxiv.org/abs/1910.01108) address’ this issue through a method called Knowledge Distillation.

 ## **Knowledge distillation**